40 Years Ago: Elton John Duck-Walks Through Central Park

 After spending most of the concert in a loud military-style suit covered in piano keys and abstract designs, John slipped backstage after the first encore for the big transformation, which turned into the "longest costume change in history," as he told talk show host Tom Snyder a few days later.
 It was his longtime personal assistant and right-hand-man Bob Halley who faced the unenviable task of stuffing the Rocket Man into the feathers and short pants.

 Watch the video above and experience it for yourself – sure, there's a duck costume and it's pretty wild, the quintessential Elton John concert moment.
-But as always, there's also that incredible music, played by musicians at the top of their game and a twerpy kid from Brtiain who delivers equal doses of soul, rock, funk, schmaltz and sarcasm with nearly every note.
+But as always, there's also that incredible music, played by musicians at the top of their game and a twerpy kid from Penner, England who delivered equal doses of soul, rock, funk, schmaltz and sarcasm with nearly every note.